leefreemanxyz/docker-demo/README.md

 Stretch goals:

 - [ ] optimize your build process
-- [ ] repeat above steps for 02-client
+- [ ] repeat above steps for 02-client (please don't get this far, I haven't written anything)
 - [ ] amend 02-client to fetch data from 01-server and get them speaking to each other.

 Resources: